rosestrauss1/PyBer_Analysis/README.md

 # PyBer Analysis
 ## Overview of the analysis:
-The purpose of this analysis is to assess how the data about ridesharing differs between urban, suburban, and rural cities by using Pandas and Matplotlib to create data visualizations.
+The purpose of this analysis is to assess how the data for ridesharing differs between urban, suburban, and rural cities by using Pandas and Matplotlib to create data visualizations.

 ## Results: